JuliaPraxis/Naming/package.md

 # Naming Packages and Modules

 - Use titlecase
-  - :thumbsup: CategoryTheory
+  - :ok: CategoryTheory
-  - :thumbsdown:  categorytheory, categoryTheory
+  - :x:  categorytheory, categoryTheory

 - Do not use "Julia" in the package name
-  - :thumbsup: CategoryTheory
+  - :ok: CategoryTheory
-  - :thumbsdown:  CategoryTheoryForJulia
+  - :x:  CategoryTheoryForJulia

 - Prefer clarity to brevity
-  - :thumbsup: VectorArithmetic
+  - :ok: VectorArithmetic
-  - :thumbsdown:  VecArith
+  - :x:  VecArith

 - Prefer specificity to generality
-  - :thumbsup: VectorArithmetic
+  - :ok: VectorArithmetic
-  - :thumbsdown:  VectorProcessing
+  - :x:  VectorProcessing

 - Prefer communication to jargon
-  - :thumbsup: ColorVision
+  - :ok: ColorVision
-  - :thumbsdown:  TristimulusEncoding
+  - :x:  TristimulusEncoding

 - Prefer plural to singular when packaging a type
-  - :thumbsup: ProjectiveReals
+  - :ok: ProjectiveReals
-  - :thumbsdown:  ProjectiveReal
+  - :x:  ProjectiveReal

 - Use acronyms only when there is no chance of confusion
-  - :thumbsup: ParseHTML, GraphModellingLanguage
+  - :ok: ParseHTML, GraphModellingLanguage
-  - :thumbsdown: ParseHypertextMarkupLanguage, GML
+  - :x: ParseHypertextMarkupLanguage, GML

 - Prefer initial acronyms in uppercase then camelcase:
-  - :thumbsup: HTMLparser, HTMLlinkChecker
+  - :ok: HTMLparser, HTMLlinkChecker
-  - :thumbsdown:  HTMLParser, HTMLLinkChecker
+  - :x:  HTMLParser, HTMLLinkChecker

 - ~~Prefer initial acronyms in titlecase~~
-  - :thumbsup: ~~HtmlParser, HtmlLinkChecker~~
+  - :ok: ~~HtmlParser, HtmlLinkChecker~~
-  - :thumbsdown:  ~~HTMLParser, HTMLLinkChecker~~
+  - :x:  ~~HTMLParser, HTMLLinkChecker~~

 ------

 Please see [the manual](http://docs.julialang.org/en/latest/manual/packages/#guidelines-for-naming-a-package).